Children and young people

 A number of tools and resources are available to download for free under six principles: Keep Me Safe, I’m One of a Kind, My Family is Special, Make It Fun, Keep Me in the Loop and Who Else Matters?
 (Institute of Child Protection Studies)

-A NIFVS Counselling and Support Alliance manual which outlines the diversity of family violence group work and provides examples of work carried out across Melbourne’s northern metropolitan region.
+Manual outlining the diversity of family violence group work and provides examples of work carried out across Melbourne’s northern metropolitan region.
+(NIFVS Counselling and Support Alliance)

 Children and Homelessness Factsheet